pkmn/engine/docs/PROTOCOL.md

 | `0x04` | Error            |

-`Error` can only be returned due to a desync/glitch, and since Pokémon Showdown mods its engine code to avoid these this value cannot be returned from an update in `-Dshowdown` mode.
+`Error` can only be returned due to a desync/glitch, and since Pokémon Showdown mods its engine code to avoid these this value can't be returned from an update in `-Dshowdown` mode.
 However, the `libpkmn` C API will also set an update's result to `Error` if `-Dlog` protocol logging is enabled and the buffer it has been provided runs out of space regardless of which mode its in.

-The choice types included in the result match those described [above](#choices), though they are more akin to what Pokémon Showdown calls a sides `requestType` which determines which [choice request](https://github.com/smogon/pokemon-showdown/blob/master/sim/SIM-PROTOCOL.md#choice-requests) the side gets.
+The choice types included in the result match those described [earlier](#choices), though they're more akin to what Pokémon Showdown calls a sides `requestType` which determines which [choice request](https://github.com/smogon/pokemon-showdown/blob/master/sim/SIM-PROTOCOL.md#choice-requests) the side gets.
 In the pkmn engine the choice type from a result for a given side should similarly be